-Top surgery for transgender women might be done as a step in the process of treating distress due to a difference between experienced or expressed gender and sex assigned at birth (gender dysphoria).
-The procedure can help transgender women transition physically to their self-affirmed gender.
+Top surgery for transgender women and nonbinary people might be done as a step in the process of treating discomfort when gender identity differs from sex assigned at birth (gender dysphoria/incongruence).
+The procedure can help transgender women and nonbinary people transition physically to their self-affirmed gender.

 Products & Services